 Brands should consider upping their short-form video game in light of Instagram’s emphasis on promoting more quality Reel content.
 Posting Reels consistently is your best bet to getting your content prioritized by the platform, increasing your reach and engagement.

 Because Instagram is putting so much more emphasis on Reels, some creators have begun to post static images on their page as short video clips.
-In the example below, the user experience remains the same as looking at a normal still image, but Instagram counts the post as a video.
+This is also a great way to showcase multiple images in a single post while capitalizing on favoritism from IG’s algorithm.

 Keep in mind: Your reels must be 90 seconds or less to be recommended to others.